brsloan/warewoolf/README.md

  ![screenshot of program described](src/assets/screenshot.png?raw=true "WareWoolf")

+NOTE: For a more in-depth overview of WareWoolf, please see [the Wiki](https://github.com/brsloan/warewoolf/wiki).

 ## Display Controls

 On the left is the list of chapters, which you can re-order and rename.
 In the middle, the main editor.
 On the right, notes.
 These three panels can each be toggled on/off with **F1**, **F2**, and **F3**, so you can clear everything but the editor for a fully distraction-free experience, or make room for using a narrow vertical screen.